NUBIC/bcdatabase/README.markdown

 ## DataMapper

 Bcdatabase was originally designed for use with ActiveRecord in Rails applications.
-Since DataMapper's programmatic configuration mechanism (`Datamapper.setup`) accepts hashes which are very similar to ActiveRecord configuration hashes, Bcdatabase can easily be used with DataMapper as well.
+Since [DataMapper][dm]'s programmatic configuration mechanism (`Datamapper.setup`) accepts hashes which are very similar to ActiveRecord configuration hashes, Bcdatabase can easily be used with DataMapper as well.
 Example: